Lesson 00: General Requirements for Tiva Laboratories

 Jumper wires can be purchased with male terminations on both ends, female terminations on both ends, or one male and one female termination.
 These terminations are designed for use with 0.1" (2.54 mm) male headers and female headers, solderless breadboards, and prototyping PCBs.
 The wires are available in various lengths and colors.
 The 3" (7.5 cm) wires are useful for the connections on the breadboard; the 6" (15 cm) wires are useful for the connections between the embedded board and breadboard; the 12" (30 cm) wires are useful for the connections between the sensor and breadboard/embedded board.

-Here, recommend you prepare all there types of wires in various length for the embedded labs:
+Here, recommend you prepare all there types of wires in various lengths for the embedded labs:

 - Female-Female Jumper Wires: 6", 12"